xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 There is no exsiting availble fiber NIC for us to use.
 However, there is a cat6 NIC on the motherboard you can use.
 I prefer to have
    fiber NIC for faster data transfer so I added one PCI-E 8X 10GbE netword card into the main computer.
 It sits in the very first
-   PCI-E slot on the top.
+   PCI-E slot from the top.
 I literually get ~1Gbps real data transfer speed, from SSD Raid X drive to my storage via CIFS.

 #.
 I pre-odered extended data cable bundle, that includes 5 fiber bundles and one cat6 cable.
 It also need a long USB cable to connect
    to FEI computer for COM port communication for remoteTEM running on FEI scope for scope function calls.
 This one is easy to miss.
 I